benleong94/Sudoku-Solver-Python/FinalProduct/MarketingPlan.md

 # Competition

+*Which other products are on the market, and what advantages can you offer over them?

 The other products on the market are Sudoku solvers.
 They simply accept a Sudoku grid, solve it with an algorithm and display the answer.
 Our product differs from them in a few ways.
 Firstly, our program can analyze algorithms by calculating the number of tries, errors and time taken to solve the Sudoku grid.
 Secondly, it can provides a report that compares between different algorithms.
 Thirdly, it can generate a new Sudoku level based on given parameters, and allows the user to choose an easier or harder Sudoku grid,

 # Product, Price, Promotion, Place